Jaga0001/Login_Page_App/README.md

 # Login Page

-A simple Login page using Flutter and Firebase Authentication.
+A Simple Login page using Flutter and Firebase Authentication.
 Firestore is used as the backend to access the database.
 This project serves as a starting point for Flutter applications and demonstrates integration with Firebase services.

 ## Getting Started